OjinTimo/MDegens-BEP20/README.md

 # MDegens-BEP20

-Solidity Contract for Mini Degens on the BSC Network.
+Solidity Contract for Mini Degens V1 on the BSC Network.
+This is our old contract